My opinion on Mintos

 Actual performance of my Mintos portfolio

-It’s a nice return for guaranteed loans, although I strongly encourage you to also check out Grupeer if you want the best performance for such loans.
+It’s a great return for guaranteed peer-to-peer loans.
 After the interest rates drop in summer 2018, it looks like they’re back at their previous level – although with originators that may be slightly less safe -.
 My performance thus seems rather realistic, even for newer portfolios.

 Mintos’s facts and figures